xmos/lib_src/lib_src/doc/rst/lib_src.rst

 .. tip::
-  The table shows the case for SSRC where the ratios are exactly related.
+  The table shows the case for SSRC where the ratios are equal to the nominal sample rate ratio.
 In the case of ASRC, where the ratios cannot be expressed rationally, these are the nominal ratios from which there will usually be a rate deviaton.

 SSRC Structure